MartinThoma/MartinThoma.github.io/_posts/2013-10-01-projects-never-realized.md

 It would also be possible to add GitHub repositories.

+## Comment.it

+Sometimes, I just want to add my 2ct to something.
+I would like to have a central website / service - preferable as a browser plugin - with which I can add comments to other websites on an URL basis (including anchors for maximum exactness).
+Then I could read what other people think of something, even if there is no comments section.

 ## Chrome
 I had some <a href="../how-chrome-could-be-improved-2nd-post/">ideas how to improve Chrome</a>.